meilisearch/documentation/resources/cookbooks/running_production.md

 $ apt-get install nginx
 ```

 Now we need to delete its default configuration file in order to add ours.
 This is important because the default port for HTTP, the `port 80` is used by nginx by default and if we try to use it for MeiliSearch we will create a conflict.
-We will replace it's default file by our own.
+We will replace its default file by our own.
 You can also make MeiliSearch listen to another port by specifying it in the nginx configuration file, but we will not cover this option in this article.

 ```bash
 # Delete the default configuration file for Nginx